Keep reading to learn about the current state of dropshipping, see some useful statistics, and read an overview of the dropshipping market.

 Look for Demand

 Customers know what they want, and they're often very vocal about it.
 Look to social media and do some eCommerce keyword research to see if there's an area that is currently seeing a surge in demand.
-You can use these trends to find your niche, or participate in drop surfing to maximize profits and shift product offerings to match customers' shifting wants.
-This will also help you for demand planning in the future.
+You can use these trends to find your niche, or participate in drop surfing or reverse dropshipping to maximize profits and shift product offerings to match customers' shifting wants.
+This will also help you for demand planning in the future or for creating and updating your drop shipping business plan.

 Determine Market Size